 Are you considering mastectomy as part of your treatment?

 We urge you to call Zenn Plastic Surgery in Raleigh North Carolina today.
-Schedule a free no obligation consultation.
 Meet with Dr. Zenn to learn more about his technique for Breast Reconstruction, the Zenn Delay.

 More About Dr. Zenn’s Work in Breast Reconstruction

 Since publishing in Plastic and Reconstructive Surgery, Dr. Zenn has traveled around the world presenting to other practitioners about the Zenn Delay.
 He is committed to seeing the technique adopted as the standard of care.
-Thus enabling women everywhere to have the most beautiful outcome.
-And at the same time lower healthcare costs by eliminating the need for additional surgeries.
+Doing so will enable women everywhere to have the most beautiful outcome possible.
+And at the same time lower healthcare costs by eliminating the need for additional surgeries and limiting complications.

 Breast Reconstruction Resources